More military veterans are asking our law firm a common question related to the 3M combat earplug lawsuit, the payouts

 When and how did the 3M Combat Earplug lawsuit happen?

 The earplugs, called dual-ended Combat Arms Earplugs, Version 2 (CAEv2), were originally sold by Aearo Technologies LLC, which designs and manufactures noise, shock, and vibration products.
 In 2007, three years into the military’s contract with Aearo, 3M purchased the company for $1.2 billion.

 Veterans and military service members who suffered injuries after using 3M’s Combat Arms Earplugs began filing lawsuits in 2018 against the company.
 These lawsuits accuse 3M of designing a defective product and failing to warn about its risks.

 On April 3, 2019, the Judicial Panel on Multidistrict Litigation (JPML) ruled to consolidate all federally filed lawsuits in the same court.
 At the time, 8 actions were coordinated in the U.S. District Court for the Northern District of Florida, with U.S. District Judge M. Casey Rodgers presiding.

 Schmidt National Law Firm is still accepting 3M Earplug Claims for any veterans that are experiencing hearing loss, tinnitus or ringing in the ears Use this 100% Secure Claim Form to start the claims process.
 We expect a large cash settlement payouts from these 3M claims.

-3M earplug lawsuit individual payout, How much money page updated on May 28, 2021 for second 3M bellwether verdict.
+3M earplug lawsuit individual payout, How much money page updated on June 18, 2021 for the third 3M bellwether verdict.